tincro/magpype/README.md

 - Will suffix the label with a pad3 version number
 - Uses logic to decide where the final directory should go according to the pointed directory
 - Uses color highlighting to show important entry fields in the GUI
-- Auto update the listbox depending on the selected parameter for the dropdown
+- Dynamically populate listbox depending on the selected parameter for the dropdown
 - Button to open the file location in Explorer for quick navigation
 - Button to close the GUI window
 - Button to create the directory